hasanalshiekh/intertek/skyline-projects/dashboard/scratchpad.md

 1. ✅ Review current code structure
 2. ✅ Add title translations to translations.js
 3. ✅ Update translations.js to change document.title
+4. ✅ Update dashboard.js to change breadcrumb when language changes
+5. ✅ Add data-translate attribute to breadcrumb in HTML
-4. ✅ Test the implementation
+6. ✅ Test the implementation
-5. ✅ Create new branch
+7. ✅ Create new branch
-6. ✅ Write unit test
+8. ✅ Write unit test
-7. [ ] Commit and create PR
+9. [ ] Commit and create PR

 ## Lessons
 - Always create a new branch before starting tasks